rb81/convollama/README.md

 Run the application using the following command:

 ```
-python convollama.py
+python main.py
 ```

 or specify a custom configuration file:

 ```
-python convollama.py -c path/to/your/config.yaml
+python main.py -c path/to/your/config.yaml
 ```

-You will be prompted with two options:
+You will be guided through the following steps:

+1. Choose the number of participants (minimum 2)
+2. Select the LLM model for the participants
+3. Determine the conversation topic:
-1. Enter comma-separated keywords and have Moderator generate an appropriate discussion topic,
+   - Enter keywords and have the Moderator generate a topic
-2. Enter a discussion topic yourself (which is great for setting up brainstorming sessions).
+   - Enter a discussion topic yourself

-The Moderator will then create profiles for participants (if enabled), and start the conversation.
+4. For each participant:
+   - Provide a profile yourself
+   - Have the Moderator generate a profile
+   - Choose no profile
+5. Set the number of conversation rounds

-To end the conversation, press Ctrl+C. The program will save the conversation and exit gracefully.
+The conversation will then begin.
+To end the conversation early, press Ctrl+C. The program will save the conversation and exit gracefully.

 ## Output